 You can use a combination of payment methods to pay the balance on your student account.
 Please ensure payments are received by our office on or before the payment deadline dates.

 The cheapest, easiest, fastest and most secure way to pay your fees is using online banking.
 We accept payments made through TD Canada Trust, Bank of Nova Scotia, BMO, CIBC, Royal Bank, National Bank and Credit Unions.
-Simply add Acadia University as a bill payment “payee” and use your 9-digit student ID number (not your login ID) as the “account number”.
+Simply add Acadia University as a bill payment “payee” and use your student ID number (9-digit ID typically starting 100..., 1000... or 000..., 7-digit Colleague ID preceded by 2 additional zeros or 9-digit Application Reference ID) as the “account number”.